pwjablonski/cn-sta-pitch/SLIDES.md

 For students 14-15 | For students 16 and older |
 Takes place at the Van Arsdale Education Campus | Takes place at Etsy |
 Will feature professional skills training from SYEP | Will feature professional skills workshops provided by Code Nation |
-Will culminate with an SYEP-wide showcase | Will culminate with a showcase |
+Culminates with an SYEP-wide showcase | Culminates with a showcase |